Mass media in China: Foreign media and journalists

 In 2020, the Chinese government expelled or forced the departure of at least 20 journalists.
-The Committee to Protect Journalists said of the behavior "It’s very disreputable for China, and it also shows that they have a lot to hide."
+The Committee to Protect Journalists said of the behavior "It's very disreputable for China, and it also shows that they have a lot to hide."

 To foreign journalists working in China, the ruling CCP has threatened and punished them by failing to renew their credentials when they criticize the CCP's policies and human rights abuses.
 In March 2020, Chinese officials expelled almost all American journalists from China, accusing them and the US of trying to "impose American values" in China.

 In August 2020, China detained Cheng Lei, an Australian journalist working for China Global Television Network, a Chinese state-run English television news channel, amid souring relations with Australia.
 Following her arrest the only other two Australian journalists in China were placed under exit bans and only managed to leave the country with their families after the Australian authorities interceded on their behalf.

 In December 2020, Chinese authorities detained Haze Fan, who works for the Bloomberg News bureau in Beijing, on suspicion of "endangering national security".

-In April 2021, BBC journalist John Sudworth and his family were forced to flee Mainland China for the island of Taiwan after personal attacks and disinformation from the Chinese government put them in danger.
+In April 2021, BBC journalist John Sudworth and his family were forced to flee mainland China for the island of Taiwan after personal attacks and disinformation from the Chinese government put them in danger.
 His wife is a journalist with the Irish RTÉ.
 The Chinese government had been angered by reporting he did on the internment camps in Xinjiang as well as a larger BBC story about forced labor in Xinjiang's cotton industry.

+Citizen journalism

 Communist Party control

+Media in China adheres to the concept of "politicians running the newspapers".
 The media and communications industry in mainland China is controlled by the Central Propaganda Department of the CCP.
 The principal mechanism to force media outlets to comply with the CCP's requests is the vertically organized nomenklatura system of cadre appointments, and includes those in charge of the media industry.
 The CCP utilizes a wide variety of tools to maintain control over news reporting including "direct ownership, accreditation of journalists, harsh penalties for online criticism, and daily directives to media outlets and websites that guide coverage of breaking news stories."
 National Radio and Television Administration oversees the administration of state-owned enterprises involved in the radio and television, reporting directly to the Central Propaganda Department.

 The Central Propaganda Department directly controls the China Media Group, which includes the China Central Television (including China Global Television), China National Radio (CNR) and China Radio International (CRI).
 The department also owns China Daily, as well as controlling many other media-related organizations such as the China International Publishing Group.
-China News Service, another large media outlet, is run by the United Front Work Department of the CCP.
+China News Service, another large media outlet, is run by the CCP Central Committee's United Front Work Department.
 Xinhua News Agency is a ministry-level institution directly under the State Council, while People's Daily is the official newspaper of the CCP Central Committee.

 The government uses a variety of approaches to retain some control over the media: